EBZebra/docs/edge/source/guide/setup.md

 * **A path to `adb.exe`** in the host system's environment variable

 ####STEP 1: Get USB drivers
-Visit the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=android%20usb%20drivers) and download the latest driver from the list.
+Visit the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=android%20usb%20drivers), download and install the latest driver from the list.

 For non-Zebra hardware, visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of device.

 #### STEP 2: Get Android ADT
-Visit the [Android Developer Tools page](http://developer.android.com/sdk/index.html) and download the Android SDK to match your system (Mac OS X, Linux or Windows 32/64).
+Visit the [Android Developer Tools page](http://developer.android.com/sdk/index.html), download and install the Android SDK to match your system (Mac OS X, Linux or Windows 32/64).

 #### STEP 3: Update system path
-The EB installer and its utilities use adb to push files to the device.
-Since its location could vary with any given system, the path to adb **must** available system-wide so that EB can simply execute 'abd.exe' rather than the explicit path.
+Add the full path to `adb.exe` to your system path.
+The EB installer and its utilities use adb to push files to Android devices.
+Since its location could vary with any given system, the path to adb.exe **must** be available system-wide so that EB can simply execute 'abd.exe' rather than repeating the explicit path with every push function.

 To add the platform-tools path to your system's environment variable: